French Valley, California: 2020 census

+Income

 In 2023, the US Census Bureau estimated that the median household income was $132,605, and the per capita income was $41,363.
 About 2.5% of families and 4.8% of the population were below the poverty line.

 Education

 The majority of the territory of the CDP is covered by the Temecula Valley Unified School District.
 The northwestern portion of French Valley is served by schools operated by the Murrieta Valley Unified School District in one portion, and the Menifee Union School District and the Perris Union High School District (for grades 9-12) in another portion.